yozw/sage-weave/README.md

 `.Snw` files are plain LaTeX files, with a little bit of extra syntax mixed in.
 Anything between the lines `<<>>=` and `@` is interpreted as Sage code.
 Any output from this Sage code goes directly into the LaTeX output.
-For shorter expressions, the `\sageexpr` LaTeX command can be used.
+For shorter expressions, the `\sageexpr` LaTeX command can be used: the Sage expression within the curly braces is evaluated and represented as LaTeX output.

 For example, the following `.Snw` file: